 It is slightly tangy and slightly sweet at the same time.
 Serve with vanilla ice cream for an extra special dessert.

-Due to my background in horticulture, I had several readers request a tutorial on Vegetable Gardening.
-So if you have interest in the subject, these posts are packed full of information about how to get that big harvest by the end of the season!
-Don’t miss my How to Start a Garden Series!
+Want to grow your own rhubarb?
+If you love growing your own produce, these posts are packed full of information about how to get that big harvest by the end of the season!
+Don’t miss How to Start a Garden Series!
 The first part is Planning Your Garden!
 Second is Preparing the Garden Site.
 The third is Choosing Plants and Planting Your Garden.
 The fourth is Garden Maintenance, and the last is Harvesting a Garden and Preserving the Harvest, this post has over 100 FREE recipes for preserving your harvest!

 My Mom’s Rhubarb Pie

 - 3 cup rhubarb, chopped into 1/2 inch pieces